Wanted – A Good Home

 "Wanted – A Good Home" is the fifth episode of the fifth and final series of the period drama Upstairs, Downstairs.
 It first aired on 5 October 1975 on ITV.

 Background

 "Wanted - A Good Home" was recorded in the studio on 6 and 7 March 1975, with the location footage having been filmed on 26 February in Eaton Place in Belgravia.
-John Hawkesworth, who wrote this episode, based some of the events seen in "Wanted - a Good Home" on his own childhood, Hawkesworth having had a governess himself.
+John Hawkesworth, who wrote this episode, based some of the events seen in "Wanted - a Good Home" on his own childhood, having had a governess himself.